-Late-ins are recorded on "Log" by the Resident Assistant on duty.
-It is the responsibility of the student to report to the Resident Dean on the afternoon of the following school day to provide justification for being late.
+Late-ins are recorded on a "Log" by the Resident Assistant on duty.
+It is the responsibility of the student to report to the Resident Dean by the afternoon of the following school day to provide justification for being late.